BlueJeansAndRain/NeedJS/README.md

 Really simple synchronous CommonJS module implementation for the browser.

-This implementation is designed to be a subset of the NodeJS module implementation so that targetting NeedJS will always result in NodeJS being supported, but _not_ vise versa.
+This implementation is designed to be a subset of the NodeJS module implementation so that targetting NeedJS will always result in NodeJS and NodeJS compilers being supported, but _not_ vise versa.

 _Note: No attempt is made to replicate the NodeJS core modules for browsers.
 See browserify if you need NodeJS core modules in the browser._